pilotpirxie/quiz-system/README.md

 # quiz-system
-Simple quiz widget for websites build with React.
-Could be append as part of existing website or run as external application.
-Supports two types of question:
+Simple quiz widget for websites build with the React.
+Could be append as a part of existing website or run as an external application.
+Supports two types of the question:
 * ``choice`` from multiple option,
 * check if user ``response`` is correct.